 If a students are having problems with any of the teaching and learning technologies; such as – the VLE (Blackboard), Turnitin or DMU Replay, there are several routes through which they can get support:

 - They can report the issue to their module tutor.
-If the module tutor is unable to resolve the issue the tutor should contact their local ELT Project Officer explaining what the problem is.
-The ELT project Officer will investigate the problem and will reply to the module tutor, who can then pass on the information to their student(s).
+If the module tutor is unable to resolve the issue the tutor should contact their Faculty Digital Learning and Teaching Consultant explaining what the problem is.
+The Faculty Digital Learning and Teaching Consultant will investigate the problem and will reply to the module tutor, who can then pass on the information to their student(s).

 - They can use the Just Ask service in the Kimberlin Library: Call the Just Ask service on 0116 257 7042Drop by the Just Ask help desk on the 1st floor of the Kimberlin Library.